weitung/weitung.github.io/0321-camera.md

 ---

 # Camera Calibration and Initialization
 In this section, we are going to talk about camera calibration processes.
-In this section, we will extensively use the GUI display to
+In this section, we will extensively use the GUI display to calibrate the camera and check whether we get the correct image.
+For more information about the GUI display, please check out the Debug section of the documentation for more information [here](http://gados-doc.gadgethi.com.tw/072-gui.html).

 ### Use USB webcams on ROS
 In this section, we will explain the ways to use USB webcams with Gados ROS.
 First of all, connect your usb cam to your computer and check your device name in: